Changissnz/selfinterest/README.md

 of media, in its various forms, may under-deliver to participants.
 The relational and connective attributes of media entail some primary routes in decision-making as reaction to the available good at the time.
-To elaborate, good times encourage participants of the same media to act in ways benign and in declining times, the connectivity dilutes desire into disappointment, debt into greater debt, and generosity into thievery.
+To elaborate, good times encourage participants of the same media to act in ways benign and in declining times, the connectivity dilutes desire into disappointment, sponsors debt into greater debt, and confuses thievery for generosity.
 The media that is maximalized in masking capability and relatively unrestricted in intention for usage is utilized by its participants that are confident without guarantee.
 Consider the challenge of detecting deception in this kind of media.
 The capabilities have already been maximalized so that there are virtually no available extensions or revisions